The 10 Best Social Media Marketing Jobs

 The average salary of a social media director is $15+ per hour and there are more than 5K jobs posted in the last 15 days.

-The salary might seem low because a social media director is responsible for social media marketing only and is, therefore, different than a marketing director.
+The salary might seem low because a social media director is responsible for social media marketing only.
+Therefore, it is different than a marketing director job.
 The salary of a marketing director can go as high as $150K+ a year.

 Get Your Career Started